fsi-open/files/UPGRADE.md

 # Upgrade to 3.0

-## BC Break: psr/clock-implementation required

-It's up to you to choose the implementation of the PSR-20.
-You can use for instance the `symfony/psr-clock` or `lcobucci/clock` packages.

 ## BC Break: psr/event-dispatcher-implementation required

 It's up to you to choose the implementation of the PSR-14.
 You can freely use any of the available implementations